AnniekStok/napari-segmentation-correction/README.md

 ## See also
-This plugin has taken inspiration from other napari plugins with similar and more advanced functionalities such as:
+This plugin has taken inspiration from other napari plugins with similar and more advanced functionalities for measuring features, such as:

 - ![napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops)
 - ![napari-pyclesperanto-assistant](https://napari-hub.org/plugins/napari-pyclesperanto-assistant)